PaimMauricio-CC/trading-alert/README.md

 ### Member Area

-`exemplo.py` provides a very small front-end where you can log in and view the alerts saved in `alerts.json`.
+`exemplo.py` provides a small member area where you can register, log in and view the alerts saved in `alerts.json`.

+Set the `DATABASE_URL` environment variable with the connection string for your PostgreSQL database before running.
+Tables are created automatically on the first request.

 Run it separately: